bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 ### Create a Sandbox Store

-1. Go to the [BigCommerce Pricing page](https://www.bigcommerce.com/pricing/) and Select **Start your free trial**.
+1. Go to the BigCommerce Pricing page and Select [Start your free trial](https://www.bigcommerce.com/essentials/pricing/).
-2. Where prompted for an email address, enter the same email that you used when applying to become a Technology Partner.
+2. Where prompted for an email address, **enter the same email** that you used when applying to become a Partner.
-3. Select **Continue to store details**.
-4. In the trial store setup form, enter a store name, password, and other details.
+3. In the trial store setup form, enter a store name, password, and other details.
 Then select **Create your store**.
-5. Log in to the [Partner Portal](https://partners.bigcommerce.com) and navigate to **Support > Create a Case**
+4. Log in to your Partner account to access the [Partner Portal](https://partners.bigcommerce.com)
+5. Navigate to **Support > Contact Support** and select **Create a Support Case**
-	1. Under **Issue Type**, choose **Portal and Membership**.
-6. In the case description, enter your new sandbox store’s friendly URL (for example: http://your-store-name.mybigcommerce.com) and request conversion to a sandbox.
-We will flag this as a sandbox store to ensure your continued access to the store, as opposed to the normal 15-day trial.
+6. Complete the form with **Partner Sandbox** as the subject line.
+In the case description, enter your new sandbox store’s canonical URL (for example: http://your-store-name.mybigcommerce.com) and request conversion to a sandbox.
+7. Under **Issue Type**, select **Merchant Account Services**.
+Click **Create Case**.
+We will flag this as a sandbox to ensure your continued access to the store, as opposed to the normal 15-day trial.
 This can take around two days.
-7. When you log into your new store, use the same email that you used for step 3 above.
+8. When you log into your new trial store, use the same email associated with your Partner login.

 ##  Troubleshooting